What Is IVF?

 Why is this wrong?

-It is a scientific fact that human life begins at conception/fertilization.
+It is a scientific fact that human life begins at the biological beginning (also known as conception/fertilization).
 From conception, a human embryo has a complete genetic code, and his or her growth and development are totally coordinated from within.

 The Catholic Church opposes in vitro fertilization.
 Find out more about this high-tech assault on the dignity of human life.